For the German DiEM25 landscape, 2020 brought considerable change to our activist endeavours and electoral wing

 Just a few days after the assembly, the city of Hanau was struck by a brutal right-wing terror attack targeting non-native citizens; nine people were murdered.
 DiEM25 moved quickly to condemn this act of barbarity and to offer our collective condolences.
 Half a year later, we joined the call for a commemorative rally in Hanau, an intention that was ultimately blocked by tighter COVID-19 restrictions at that time.

-This instance of course was not the only time the pandemic upended DiEM25’s plans this year.
+This instance of course was not the only time the pandemic upended DiEM25’s plans last year.
 The “Billionaire, pay your share!” event scheduled for the end of March in Luxembourg had to be indefinitely postponed following extensive mobilisation and anticipation within our movement’s ranks in Germany the weeks prior.

 Due to the pandemic, we focused on other initiatives.
 In April we kicked off our local video series of DiEM TV, presenting to a German-speaking audience — among other topics — the Green New Deal for Europe, of which the German-language version was released shortly before.